Typhoon Olga (1976): Meteorological history

 On May 4, the JTWC noted multiple surface circulation zones inside a trough near Micronesia.
 For some of its early life, this precursor circulation generally moved southwestward, although the Japan Meteorological Agency (JMA) first tracked its predecessor at 18:00 UTC of May 11 as a 1004 hPa system.
 On May 12, the JTWC had issued a warning on the system, citing that one circulation had started to overtake the others.
 Six hours later, the disturbance made a west-northwest movement as being guided by the southern periphery of a subtropical ridge in the Pacific before the agency upgraded the system to a tropical storm on the next day in the afternoon.

 That night, satellite imagery revealed the presence of another circulation, located 120 nmi to the east of Olga.
 The new circulation interacted with the strengthening system, before the original center dissipated and its remaining convection had been absorbed by the second feature while moving west-northwest.
 Slowly but modest intensification prevailed over the disturbance, and the new cyclone reintensified to a tropical storm.
 However, both the JMA and JTWC continued tracking this system as Olga.
 It then inclined northwards due to a shortwave trough trailing across the westerlies on May 16 before resuming its track to the west-northwest as a result of the trough moving to the east.
-At this time, Olga was now tracked by the Manila Weather Bureau (now the PAGASA) as it entered the Philippine Area of Responsibility (PAR) and assigned it the local name “Didang”.
+At this time, Olga was now tracked by PAGASA entered the Philippine Area of Responsibility (PAR) and assigned it the local name “Didang”.
 Olga subsequently entered an area of unfavorable wind shear caused by a 200 mb ridge inclined over the Southeast Asia and despite this, it slowly intensified while nearing the mainland Philippines.
 The cyclone also initiated a counterclockwise loop and slowed down as a result of a long-wave trough moving off the east coast of China.
-The system completed this loop on October 20 while continuing to slowly strengthen.
+The system completed this loop on May 20 while continuing to slowly strengthen.
 Reconnaissance aircraft reports from 03:30 UTC and 19:47 UTC indicated that Olga started to underwent rapid intensification as a pressure drop of 44 mb (from 978 mb to 934 mb) were recorded.
 At approximately 00:00 UTC of the next day, Olga made landfall on the province of Aurora with an estimated maximum sustained winds of 185 km/h and a barometric pressure of 940 hPa, making at a Category 3 typhoon.